bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 Please refer to the DevOps guide for more detail.
 All projects should strive to have build, testing, analyses and deployments performed as part of an automated devops pipeline

 - Runtime & Local Development Environment
-The following applies mostly to the self-hosted / on-prtimplementation
+The following applies mostly to the self-hosted / on-premise implementations.
-	- DBMS- It's rare to have an un-clustered environment.
+	- DBMS: It's rare to have an un-clustered environment.
 All projects should, therefore, decide on a database management system to use.
 The choice should be predicated on the customer's preference, which is usually predicated on what they already own.
 If the customer has no preference, **MySQL** should be used

-	- Application Server - It's not necessary to use an external application server unless the customer prefers to do so based on the fact they are well versed in a particular choice.
+	- Application Server:  It's not necessary to use an external application server unless the customer prefers to do so based on the fact they are well versed in a particular choice.
 Where such as a choice does not exist, the embedded tomcat server should suffice

-	- Load balancing - All projects
+	- Load balancing: All projects should have at minimum 2 storefront instances in a production environment.
+This means at l
 - Monitoring and Availability
 	- Monitoring - It is important to consider monitoring tools for the runtime systems.
 The monitoring tool of choice is Dynatrace.
 A licence is required and a determination should be made whether this can be acquired
 	- Availability - Clustering should be considered strongly for the majority of ecommerce solutions.
 Therefore, a sizing activity for the initial solution should be done and the expectation for this should be set so that complementary tools or resources can be acquired if necessary